🧡 Skip to main content🔍 Skip to search

 Send login history via email

-The Email text field will be filled with the contents of user login history.
+The Email text field will be filled with the contents of the user login history.
 In order to do so, we must access the contents of C:\User Login History\login history Date.txt as read by the Read from File Action in the previous step.
-Put cursor into the Email text field and push the Variable Wizard button to open the list of all available variables.
-Choose Read from File: [Variable] from Actions category.
+Put the cursor into the Email text field and click the Variable Wizard button to open the list of all available variables.
+Choose Read from File: [Variable] from the Actions category.
 It already contains the login history of the previous day.
-Leave File content as variable specification and click OK to return to the Send Email Action properties.
+Leave File content as the variable specification and click OK to return to the Send Email Action properties.

 Finalizing the Task

 Click Next again to configure email reports.
-Since email is already sent upon successful Task execution, we can disable the Send email upon successful completion checkbox or leave it enabled, if necessary.
+Since an email is already sent upon successful Task execution, we can disable the Send email upon successful completion checkbox or leave it enabled, if necessary.
 Click Next to go to the Task tab where the Task can be given a name and description.
-Proceed to the Finish tab to save and activate the Task upon pushing the Finish button.
+Proceed to the Finish tab to save and activate the Task by clicking the Finish button.

 Conclusion